 3. What are the Features & Benefits of Hedge Funds?

-Hedge fund industry in India is relatively young and it got a green flag in 2012 when Securities and Exchange Board of India (SEBI) allowed alternative investments funds (AIF).
-They have following features:
+Hedge fund industry in India is relatively young, and it got a green flag in 2012 when the Securities and Exchange Board of India (SEBI) allowed alternative investments funds (AIF).
+They have the following features:

 a.
 High Net-Worth Investors

 Only qualified or accredited investors can invest in hedge funds.
 They are mainly high net worth individuals (HNIs), banks, insurance companies, endowments and pension funds.
-The minimum ticket size for investors putting money in these funds is Rs 1 crore.
+The minimum ticket size for investors investing in these funds is Rs 1 crore.

 b.
 Diverse Portfolio

-Hedge funds have a wide portfolio of investments ranging from investments in currencies, derivatives, stocks, real estates, equities, and bonds.
-Yes, they essentially cover all the asset classes only limited by the mandate.
+Hedge funds have a comprehensive portfolio of investments ranging from currencies, derivatives, stocks, real estates, equities, and bonds.
+Yes, they necessarily cover all the asset classes only limited by the mandate.

 c.
 Higher Fees